Shinn Asuka: Reception

 Shinn's and Stella's relationship was praised by Cruz for the friendship mainly they made because both of them were unaware they are enemies.
 However, although in following reviews from Gundam SEED Destiny, Liversidge liked how Shinn's and Stella Loussier's relationship concluded ending in a tragic way due to their battles, he found Kira's role in the series to be more likable.
 Moreover, in the series finale, he wondered whether Shinn would do an action appreciated by the viewers, but ended favoriting the scene in which an angered Athrun defeats him with a "much deserved kicking" as at the same time Shinn's attitude was teased.
 Shinn's role in the OVA Final Plus that remade the last episode was noted to have made his defeat more satisfying to the viewers, as well as giving a last chance for viewers to like him.

+Shinn's role in Gundam SEED Freedom has been praised by Real Sound for his iconic fight scene in the Destiny Gundam where he fights Black Knight in a manner similar to ninjutsu where the mobile suit generates clones of itself.
+However, the execution of such technique remains in mystery.
+In retrospect, Dengeki Online enjoyed the handling of Shinn as while he was shocked when seeing him lose his final duel in Destiny, Freedom gives me a more heroic portrayal that appealed to his nostalgia of the TV series even if he has mixed feelings of the character piloting the Immortal Justice.
+The fact that the film kept addressing Shinn and Lunamaria's relationship among other couples appealed to the writer.